Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ## Conclusion
 Duration: 1

 Congratulations!
-In just a few short steps, you were able to get up and running with Snowflake CLI for connection and object management, working with stages, and building and deploying Snowpark projects and Streamlit applications.
+In just a few short steps, you were able to get up and running with Snowflake CLI for connection and object management, working with stages, and building and deploying Snowpark projects, Snowflake Native App and Streamlit applications.

 ### What we've covered
 - Snowflake CLI setup